 Since it was built in 1986, Towers Street has only seen one complete overhaul in the early 90s, which saw the Towers Street we know today come into existence, complete with Leapfrog Fountains and grass islands.
 However, over the years various ideas have been put forward as to ways the street could be rejuvenated and here we take a look at some of those.

-Finally we have a concept that has actually come to fruition.
-The purple and gold stars look for the entrance plaza is a familiar sight for any recent park guest, but here we have the conceptual drawing from the early 2000s to project what this look would be like.
+The final two images show a concept that has actually came to fruition.
+The purple and gold stars look for the entrance plaza became a familiar sight for park guests, but here we have the conceptual drawing from the early 2000s to project what this look would be like.